Massipssa/kubernetes/docs/controllers.md

 ### Types

-- Recreate (when version 1 is shudown start version 2) implies downtime of service
+- Recreate (when version 1 is shutdown start version 2) implies downtime of service
 - RollingUpdate (Ramped or Incremental)
 - Canary
 - Blue / Green